oliverepper/oliver-epper.de/Content/posts/using-private-api.md

 - show me a list of all registered URLs and their handlers
 - be able to unregister a handler

-Unfortunatley the public API of LaunchServices doesn't help with any of these.
+Unfortunately the public API of LaunchServices doesn't help with any of these.

-## The resuce
+## The rescue

-Well `lsregister` can unregister apps so it's time to drop it into [Hopper](https://www.hopperapp.com) and start digging around.
+Well, `lsregister` can unregister apps so it's time to drop it into [Hopper](https://www.hopperapp.com) and start digging around.
 Often times this is way easier than you think.
 Drop lsregister into Hopper and search for unregister.
 You'll find a symbol `_LSUnregisterURL` immediately.
 If you don't have Hopper available you can use `nm lsregister | grep register`.